syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 N> While using both user and owner passwords, please specify different user and owner password while encrypting the PDF document for better security.

 You can protect the PDF document from printing, editing, copying with the [OwnerPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~OwnerPassword.html) by using the following code snippet.

+Owner password: Sets PDF document restrictions, which can include printing, content copying, editing, page extracting, commenting, and more.
+Once the owner password is set, Acrobat will require this password to make any changes to the PDF document.
+It further secures the PDF document to set a PDF Owner Password.

 {% tabs %}